lvsichan/lvsichan.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student at TMCC, College of Computer Science, Nankai University, China.
+I am a master student at the College of Computer Science, Nankai University, China.
 My research interests are reinforcement learning and computer graphics, with a focus on fluid simulation and motion control.